flancian/garden/agora paper.md

 # Meta

-By default, this paper will be is:
+By default, this paper will be built around the following:

 - The [[Abstract]] below, taken from a snapshot of the above on [[2022-08-05]].
 - #pull [[agora pkm chapter]] with greater technicality?